americanexpress/one-app/docs/recipes/Reporting-Client-Errors.md

 export default connect()(ErrorBoundary);
 ```

-Read more about [error boundaries](https://reactjs.org/docs/error-boundaries.html) the React website.
+Read more about [error boundaries](https://reactjs.org/docs/error-boundaries.html) on the React website.

 <!--ONE-DOCS-HIDE start-->
 [☝️ Return To Top](#reporting-client-errors)